Map Name: 2025-2026 Garden Valley Continuous School Improvement Plan

 Vision

-Our vision is to foster student growth and foster trusting relationships between students, staff, family, and community.
-An education at WBSD#7 will support our students' intellectual, social, and emotional growth.
+Our Vision is to foster student growth and build trusting partnerships between students, staff, family, and community.
+An education at WBSD #7 will support our student's intellectual, social, and emotional growth.
+We will provide students with an innovative curriculum supported by various

 Mission